Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - You may not reverse engineer, decompile, disassemble, or create derivative works from the AFFIRM application.

 The intent of AFFIRM is not to reproduce fertilizer recommendations and target yield predictions made by various private laboratories.
-Rather, AFFIRM generates recommendations from procedures outlined in the Soil Test Recommendations for Alberta (PDF, 6.8 MB), the soil test calibration research conducted by Alberta researchers, the yield response equations developed by Alberta Agriculture and Forestry and, when necessary, soil and fertilizer research from western Canada.
+Rather, AFFIRM generates recommendations from procedures outlined in the Soil Test Recommendations for Alberta (PDF, 6.8 MB), the soil test calibration research conducted by Alberta researchers, the yield response equations developed by Agriculture and Irrigation and, when necessary, soil and fertilizer research from western Canada.
 Soil test laboratories have various mechanisms for developing fertilizer recommendations that may include research from Alberta.
-Alberta Agriculture and Forestry, having no control over individual information being entered, makes no representations or warranties, expressed or implied, as to the predicted yield responses to fertilizer use generated by this system and assumes no responsibility or liability for use of the program.
+Agriculture and Irrigation, having no control over individual information being entered, makes no representations or warranties, expressed or implied, as to the predicted yield responses to fertilizer use generated by this system and assumes no responsibility or liability for use of the program.

 Connect with the AFFIRM team: